meenank/M1_C_General_quiz/Readme.md

 # About Repo

-This is a general quiz on command line interface implemented in c language, you will get instructions once run the file
+This is a basic numerical system converter in c

 ## Badges
   CODIGA